fcmiranda/supply-chain/README.md

 ### Running the tests
 1) Change directories into the project-6 folder
-2) In the terminal run  `truffle develop`
-3) The terminal will display `truffle(develop)>`
-4) at that prompt enter `test`
+2) Launch Ganache `ganache-cli -m "spirit supply whale amount human item harsh scare congress discover talent hamster"`
+3) Compile smart contracts `truffle compile`
+4) Migrate smart contracts `truffle migrate`
+5) Test smart contracts `truffle test`
-5) You will see it compile the contracts and then run the associated unit tests.
+6) You will see it compile the contracts and then run the associated unit tests.
 There will be 10 passing tests.

 ![truffle test](images/truffle_test.png)